 For the purposes of obtaining this authorisation, applicants must submit the following documents to the AEMPS: (i) a description of a technical report on the medicinal products that the applicant intends to manufacture, as well as of the premises where the quality control of the medicinal products will be conducted; (ii) evidence that the applicant has sufficient and adequate premises as well as the technical equipment required to manufacture the envisaged medicinal products; and (iii) evidence that the applicant has a qualified technical director (known as the "qualified person" under EU regulations) and persons responsible for conducting quality controls and manufacturing activities.
-If only small quantities or non-complex products are manufactured, the technical director may also conduct quality control.
+If only small quantities or non-complex conduct quality control.
 Manufacturers must also observe the standards set out in the guidelines issued by the European Medicines Agency on Good Manufacturing Practices.